Wilfred/difftastic/README.md

 ## Status

-tree-sitter-scheme should work on a superset of Scheme.
+~~tree-sitter-scheme should work on a superset of Scheme.~~

+The Scheme with many extensions will more close to [Racket](https://racket-lang.org/).

+The support of implementation specific extensions may be delayed.

 The standards are expected to support: